lucasmo066/fakeSiteStreet/README.md

 - Responsive layout and burger menu appears for navbar, felt like adding some more options to showcase a burger menu when in mobile mode.

--I did add animation to the logos and buttons as well.
+- I did add animation to the logos and buttons as well.